Graphixa/WinForge/README.md

 - Upload to your JSON applist file to your own Github, Google Drive, Dropbox, or other cloud storage provider
 - Share a public link and replace the URL in the **-apps* option

-## Creating your own Settings Configuration.
+## Creating your own Settings Configuration

 - Download [O&OShutu10](https://www.oo-software.com/en/shutup10)
 - Change your settings to how you like your windows to be configured